 Are you ready to enjoy the best visual art Los Angeles has to offer?
 Did we mention it is all available without paying an admission fee?

-Founded in 1997, the Getty Center houses magnificent European paintings, drawings, sculptures, illuminated manuscripts, decorative arts, and photography.
+Founded in 1997, the Getty Center museum houses magnificent European paintings, drawings, sculptures, illuminated manuscripts, decorative arts, and photography — It’s one of the best collections of artworks in the world.

 - Because of height restrictions in the area, half of the Getty Center is underground – it is three stories both up and down.